HSarfaraz/MERN-CRUD-exercisetracker/README.md

 ### `nodemon server.js`

-In Database, we created with the name crudlevelup and collection name as students
+In Database, we created with the name crudlevelup and collection name as exercises & users

 ![database](https://github.com/HSarfaraz/MERN-CRUD-exercisetracker/blob/main/database.png)